mandrasch/oerlybird/README.md

 Other CMS can be considered as well of course.

 ### 2. OERly bird index

+Yeah, this gets a bit tricky and nerdy now.

 #### Setup a search crawler and index with PHP/MySQL and ElasticSearch